 As with any significant business investment, no funeral home should purchase a hearse without doing their homework to make sure the make and model they're considering offers the features and capabilities they want from this professional vehicle.

 Don't make the mistake of assuming all hearses are the same.
-Here's a guide to the top five considerations funeral directors keep in mind when buying a hearse.
+Here's a buyers guide for hearse to the top five considerations funeral directors keep in mind when buying a hearse.

 When you're making a big purchase, the price can't be ignored.
 Regardless of whether you've got the budget to afford a premium Cadillac or Lincoln, or if you're seeking a different (hearse for sale) that offers important features at a lower cost, it's helpful to understand your general price range before you start your search.